John Ripley (USMC): Marine career

-Following his tours in Vietnam, Capt Ripley was promoted to major on 1 June 1972.
-Ripley served with Marine Force Reconnaissance; served as the military aide to General Snowden and Chief of Staff of the Marine Corps during the late 1970s.
-As a lieutenant colonel, Ripley assumed command of 1st Battalion, 2nd Marines from July 1979 to May 1981.
-During this time they deployed for Combined Arms Exercise 2-80, then to the Mountain Warfare Training Center.
-Upon completion of his tour with the 2nd Marines, LtCol Ripley attended Naval War College in Newport, Rhode Island, graduating in 1982.
+Following his tours in Vietnam, he was promoted to major on 1 June 1972 and became an instructor at Oregon State University.
+He also served as the military aide to General Snowden and aide to the Chief of Staff of the Marine Corps during the late 1970s.
+As a lieutenant colonel, he assumed command of 1st Battalion, 2nd Marines from July 1979 to May 1981.
+During this time they deployed for Combined Arms Exercise 2–80, then to the Mountain Warfare Training Center.
+Upon completion of his tour with the 2nd Marines, he attended Naval War College in Newport, Rhode Island, graduating in 1982.
 He then reported to the Joint Staff, Joint Chiefs of Staff, serving as Political-Military Planner and branch chief, European Division, J-5.
-Ripley was next assigned to the United States Naval Academy where he served as senior Marine and director, Division of English and History from 1984 to 1987.
+Ripley was next assigned to the U.S. Naval Academy where he served as senior Marine and director, Division of English and History from 1984 to 1987.
 He was promoted to colonel on 1 July 1984.
-Col Ripley next spent a year as assistant chief of staff, G-3, with 3rd Marine Expeditionary Force, Okinawa, Japan.
-Ripley assumed command of 2nd Marine Regiment, Camp Lejeune, North Carolina from 14 July 1988 to 19 July 1990.
-The 2d Marines deployed twice as a regiment to Norway.
-Colonel Ripley was next assigned to the U.S. Naval Academy, where he served as senior Marine and director, Division of English and History from 1984 to 1987.
-His final tours in the Marine Corps were in charge of the NROTC detachments at Oregon State University and the Virginia Military Institute, and as the senior Marine at the United States Naval Academy teaching English and history.
+He next spent a year as assistant chief of staff, G-3, with 3rd Marine Expeditionary Force, Okinawa, Japan.
+He assumed command of the 2nd Marine Regiment, Camp Lejeune, North Carolina from 14 July 1988 to 19 July 1990.
+The 2nd Marines deployed twice as a regiment to Norway.
+Ripley was next assigned to the U.S. Naval Academy, where he served as senior Marine and director, Division of English and History from 1984 to 1987.
+His final tours in the Marine Corps were in charge of the NROTC detachments at Oregon State University and the Virginia Military Institute, and as the senior Marine at the U.S. Naval Academy teaching English and history.
 He earned the "Quad Body" distinction for making it through four of the toughest military training programs in the world: the Army Rangers, Marine Reconnaissance, Underwater Demolition Team and Britain's Royal Marines Commandos, according to Miller's book.
 He was the first Marine officer to be inducted in the U.S. Army Ranger Hall of Fame.
-Ripley retired from the Marine Corps in 1992 after 35 years of active duty service.
-He received more than five awards for his acts of bravery in Vietnam.
+He retired from the Marine Corps in 1992 after 31 years of active duty service.